- Requests for library materials should be emailed to email@example.com.

 - If you are requesting a chapter or part of a book that is in our collection, we will scan it and email it to you.

 - Google Books and Amazon are good places to review the table of contents of many books to see if one or two chapters will suffice.

 - Copyright restrictions apply – requests are limited to one chapter or up to 10% of a book.

 Checking Books Out

-- Students living in King, Snohomish, Pierce, or Kitsap counties can pick up and drop off library materials during the building’s open hours (posted on the website).
+- Students living in King, Snohomish, and Pierce counties can pick up and drop off library materials during the building’s open hours (posted on the website).
 You will receive an email when the items are ready for pick up.

 - Materials will be mailed via priority mail to students living outside of these counties.
 A return address label will be included.
 Return postage is the responsibility of the student.
 Materials should be mailed back two weeks after they are received unless a renewal is requested and granted.

 - New this term, there is a limit of 10 items checked out at one time.
 Exceptions may be allowed to this rule by request to the Library Director.